genesonio/genesonio/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning JavaScript, CSS, HTML, Git
+- 🌱 I’m currently learning ReactJS, NextJS,Tailwind and TypeScript
 - 🤔 I’m looking for help with get my first dev job
 - 💬 Ask me about physics
 - 📫 How to reach me: ig = @genesonio